Body Hair Fetish

 Terminology

 The label hirsutophilia (Latin hirsutus, "shaggy/hairy", plus Greek -philia) appears chiefly in modern encyclopedic lists of paraphilias rather than in the foundational texts, formed by analogy to other -philia terms.
-Notably, the hair fetishism literature applies it most specifically to underarm hair, while body hair more broadly is treated as part of trichophilia ("hair-love"); the term's scope is therefore not standardised, and this entry uses it as a convenient label for the broader natural-body-hair focus.
+It overlaps with, but is not identical to, armpit fetishism (maschalagnia), which centres on the underarm as a whole rather than hair as such; body hair more broadly is treated as one branch of trichophilia ("hair-love") alongside head, facial, and pubic hair.
+The scope of hirsutophilia is therefore not standardised, and this entry uses it as a convenient label for the broader natural-body-hair focus.

 In practice